 The use of lances was widespread in Europe and throughout Asia, the Middle East, and North Africa.
 They were made of wood, usually ash, with a metal tip in iron or steel.

 Because the lance would not always survive the initial impact intact, it was frequently complimented by melee weapons such as swords, axes, hammers, or maces.

 The word “lance” derives from “lancea” (the javelin or throwing knife used by auxiliaries).
 It is said that the Sarmatian and Parthian used lances, typically 3 to 4 m long and grasped with both hands.

-The lance quickly became a popular weapon of infantry because of its the extreme thrusting power, and lancers a staple of every Western army as well as highly sought-after mercenaries.
+The lance quickly became a popular weapon of infantry because of its extreme thrusting power, and lancers a staple of every Western army and highly sought-after mercenaries.